DavidRC-Projects/Rehab_Metrics/README.md

 A deprecation warning occured when i copied the spreadsheet initialisation from run.py to guide.py.
 Removing this in guide.py resolved the warning.

+When the surgery date was entered as today's date, the program calculated days_since_surgery = 0, which evaluated as falsy in conditional checks.
+This incorrectly triggered error messages like:
+Cannot perform ROM assessment: Days since surgery not available To fix this i updated the logic in the validate_date() function to check if days_ago <= 0.
+Now, the program provides clear feedback and prompts the user to re-enter a valid surgery date instead of treating 0 as missing data.

 There are currently no known bugs in the program.
 All previously identified issues related to data indexing, string mismatches, and weight-bearing status formatting have been resolved.

 ## Testing